 In F. tularensis, we measured RNA abundance in cells with and without bS21-2 and found that the presence of any of the three F. tularensis bS21 homologs reduces steady-state levels of the bS21-2-encoding transcript, rpsU2.
 This autogenous regulation appears to be unique to bS21-2, as we did not find that bS21-1 or bS21-3 similarly control their own production.
 Using reporter assays, we found that despite the increase in rpsU2 transcript abundance in cells without bS21-2, there is no concordant increase in protein abundance, suggesting that other regulatory mechanisms control rpsU2 translation.
-Additional reporter assays demonstrated that while 5´ UTR of rpsU2 is sufficient for control of transcript abundance by bS21-2, the first 35 nucleotides of the rpsU2 transcript, predicted to encode two stem-loops, are dispensable for regulation.
+Additional reporter assays demonstrated that while the 5´ UTR of rpsU2 is sufficient for control of transcript abundance by bS21-2, the first 35 nucleotides of the rpsU2 transcript, predicted to encode two stem-loops, are dispensable for regulation.
 Finally, bS21-2 may exert its effects on rpsU2 abundance by altering mRNA stability.
 Our results suggest that control of the bS21 homologs in F. tularensis, and particularly of bS21-2, is complex and regulated by multiple factors.

 Results